jnowak90/LocalMorphQ/README.md

 This will generate the processed output files required for figure reproduction.

-To replicate the data provided in the study, first download the data from Zenodo and save DataPCs folder in the data/ folder.
-Copy the config files into the config/ folder.
+To replicate the data provided in the study, first download the data from [Zenodo](10.5281/zenodo.20138600).
+Unzip the DataPCs folder and copy into the data/ folder of LocalMorphQ.
+Copy the config files (<em>config_Cotyledons.yaml</em>, <em>config_Leaves.yaml</e,>) into the config/ folder of LocalMorphQ.

 Then, use:
 ```bash